mikeyamato/08-07-2017-UCLA-Class-Repository-FSF/curriculum-resources.md

   * Who is it good for?

-    * Those looking for a supplemental resource for learning JavaScript through a Bootcamp curriculum.
+    * Those looking for a supplemental resource for learning JavaScript through a curriculum.
 It can be a great resource for learning the basics and practicing JavaScript via algorithms.

 * [Team Treehouse](#teamtreehouse)